 Good education - so like you can learn new things.
 Learning is important.
-(School pupil, aged 10)

 Spend time the right way on the right thing.
 Build a future life.
 (Refugee, aged 19)

 Education?
 Using the time you have at college well...We can study ESOL then move on to another course like nursing... giving back to society is the thing" (Refugee and college student, aged 17)